React Hooks constraints explained

 }

-In this function version of ScrollToTopOnMount, we also trigger scroll on mount and renders nothing to the DOM.
-If your eyes are sharp, you may realize that by simply renaming it, we can turn the component into a custom hook!
+In this function version of ScrollToTopOnMount, we also trigger a scroll on mount and render nothing to the DOM.
+If you pay close attention, you may notice that by simply renaming it, we can transform the component into a custom hook!

 function useScrollToTopOnMount() {